English Legal Methods Summer School

 Payment of fees

 You can either pay in full on application, or in 4 equal instalments by credit card (the first instalment to be paid upon application, with three further instalments collected on 1 April 2014, 1 May 2014 and 1 June 2014).
+Kindly note that if you apply after the 1 April, you will have to pay the initial instalment together with the April payment, so please bear this in mind when setting up payment on-line and by credit card.

 Payment of the course and accommodation fees may be made via credit card online, or, if you opt to make a bank transfer please contact us for specific information to supply to your bank.
 Please note you will be liable to pay bank charges.